-GRAND BAY AT DORAL COMMUNITY DEVELOPMENT DISTRICT MIAMI-DADE COUNTY, FLORIDA RECONCILIATION OF THE STATEMENT OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCES OF GOVERNMENTAL FUNDS TO THE STATEMENT OF ACTIVITIES FOR THE FISCAL YEAR ENDED SEPTEMBER 30, 2022
+GRAND BAY AT DORAL COMMUNITY DEVELOPMENT DISTRICT MIAMI-DADE COUNTY, FLORIDA RECONCILIATION OF THE STATEMENT OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCES OF GOVERNMENTAL FUNDS TO THE STATEMENT OF ACTIVITIES FOR THE FISCAL YEAR ENDED SEPTEMBER 30, 2024

-Net change in fund balances - total governmental funds \$ (856,230) Amounts reported for governmental activities in the statement of activities are different because: Governmental funds report capital outlays as expenditures, however, in the statement of activities, the cost of those assets is eliminated and capitalized as capital assets.
-9,200 Depreciation of capital assets is not recognized in the governmental fund financial statements, but is reported as an expense in the statement of activities.
-(581,335) Repayment of long-term liabilities are reported as expenditures in the governmental fund financial statements, but such repayments reduce liabilities in the statement of net position and are eliminated in the statement of activities.
-10,975,000 Expenses reported in the statement of activities that do not require the use of current financial resources are not reported as expenditures in the funds.
-The details of the differences are as follows: Original issue discount (131,181) Conveyance of previously capitalized infrastructure is shown on the statement of activities but not on the fund finanical statements (17,325,241) Proceeds from the issuance of bonds are shown as other financing sources on the fund finanical statements but amounts are shown as long term debt on the government wide financial statements (9,206,000) The change in accrued interest on long-term liabilities between the current and prior fiscal years is recorded in the statement of activities, but not in the governmental fund financial statements.
-185,670 Change in net position of governmental activities \$ (16,930,117)
+Net change in fund balances - total governmental funds \$ 375,735 Amounts reported for governmental activities in the statement of activities are different because: Depreciation of capital assets is not recognized in the governmental fund financial statements, but is reported as an expense in the statement of activities.
+(581,293) Repayment of long-term liabilities are reported as expenditures in the governmental fund financial statements, but such repayments reduce liabilities in the statement of net position and are eliminated in the statement of activities.
+1,411,000 Expenses reported in the statement of activities that do not require the use of current financial resources are not reported as expenditures in the funds.
+The details of the differences are as follows: Amortization of original issue discount (16,839) The change in accrued interest on long-term liabilities between the current and prior fiscal years is recorded in the statement of activities, but not in the governmental fund financial statements.
+26,603 Change in net position of governmental activities \$ 1,215,206